roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Create Kubernetes clusters/Create a dedicated Kubernetes cluster.md

     |**Monitoring Agents**|Specify whether to install the Cloud Monitor agent.
 By default, **Install CloudMonitor Agent on ECS Instance** is selected. |
     |**Log Service**|Specify whether to enable Log Service.
 You can select an existing Log Service project or create a new one.
 By default, **Enable Log Service** is selected.
 When you create an application, you can perform a few simple steps to enable Log Service.
 For more information, see [Use Log Service to collect container logs](/intl.en-US/User Guide for Kubernetes Clusters/Observability/Log management/Use Log Service to collect container logs.md).

-You can also select or clear **Collect Logs of Control Plane Components**.
-If you select this check box, logs of components on the ACK control plane are collected to the Log Service project under your account.
-For more information, see [t2020982.md\#]().

-**Note:** By default, **Collect Logs of Control Plane Components** is selected for a professional managed Kubernetes cluster.

 By default, **Install node-problem-detector and Create Event Center** is selected.
 You can also specify whether to **create Ingress dashboard** in the Log Service console. |
     |**Workflow Engine**|Specify whether to enable Alibaba Cloud Genomics Compute Service \(AGS\).